krishdu/prescription/release/readme.txt

 Click on WampServer Icon -> MySQL -> MySQL Consol Enter your database password like root in popup
-Select database name for insert data by writing command USE DATABASENAME Then load source sql file as SOURCE C:\FOLDER\database.sql Press enter for insert data.
+Select database name for insert data by writing command USE myepresc_prescription Then load source sql file as SOURCE C:\FOLDER\database.sql Press enter for insert data.